rmp135/sql-ts/README.md

 `npm install @rmp135/sql-ts`

 Install your relevant SQL driver.
 Refer to the [knex documentation](http://knexjs.org/#Installation-node) to determine which driver you should install.
-For example `npm install mysql`.
+For example `npm install mysql2`.

 Create a configuration file, for example `mysql.json`.
 This will mirror connection details from knex.
 The `client` property will determine the SQL provider.